getBlockHeight

 Learn getBlockHeight use cases, code examples, request parameters, response structure, and tips.

-RPC method offers a quick way to query the current block height of a Solana node.
+The getBlockHeight RPC method offers a quick way to query the current block height of a Solana node.
 Block height is defined as the total number of blocks processed since the genesis block (slot 0).
 This method is ideal for tracking the chain’s progression and aligning on-chain data with specific block intervals.

 Common Use Cases